LaurelQuadras/Star-Wars-Project/README.md

 - I created the three routes: /planets, /planets/:id and /favorites route to handle the three navigation routes required.
 - I added code to make the api calls required for /planets and /planets/:id page.
 I also added the appropriate object conversion required to return the exact object which I need to show the content in the UI.
 - I created a common component called PlanetsComponent to receive the api responses from it's parent route components.
-- I created two children component called SideNavigationComponent and ContentComponent to show the two sections of the UI for /planets and /planets/:id page.
+- I created two children component inside it called SideNavigationComponent and ContentComponent to show the two sections of the UI for /planets and /planets/:id page.
 - In SideNavigationComponent, I added the two buttons and on click of that button, I added code to change the browser route to it's appropriate url.
 - I then created the TableComponent, TableHeaderComponent and TableRecordComponent to show the table in UI.
 I rendered TableComponent inside ContentComponent and passed the api response to it.
 - In TableComponent, I added code to sort the table based on column and direction applied from TableHeaderComponent, and update the TableRecordComponent with the new PlanetData List.

+* In TableHeaderComponent, I added code to perform the call the sort operation function on click of a Diameter or Population Table Header.

 - In TableRecordComponent, I added FavoriteIconComponent to dynamically update the favorite status of a Planet based on user click behavior.
 - In ContentComponent, I created the PlanetDetailComponent which is shown to the user on click of a particular record.
 - In TableRecordComponent, I added code to change the route from /planets to /planets/:id as well as from planets/:oldId to planets/:newId depending on the Id of the Planet the user has clicked on.